Learn to be a responsible and collaborative leader and make the changes needed to safeguard our cultural and artistic heritage.

 Lugano provides an interesting, safe, and diverse setting for graduate students to learn and thrive.
 Italian in culture, but influenced by Swiss efficiency and quality, Lugano is an important Swiss city for finance, tourism and consumer goods.
 Switzerland is rated one of the highest in terms of quality of life thanks to its stable political scene, sustainable social system, and strong economy.
 It is often rated as one of the most innovative nations in the world.
 With one of the highest GDP per capita, Switzerland also has one of the lowest crime levels anywhere.
 Moreover the quality of food, as well as goods and services are very high quality, and Switzerland offers a wide range of opportunities for free time, leisure, culture and sport.

-The MA in Responsible Arts Management was created in partnership with SDA Bocconi School of Management.
+The MA in Responsible Arts Management was created in partnership with International Program in Arts Management (IPAM).
 You will have the opportunity to participate in Bocconi's six-week IPAM program and work with arts management practitioners in India, China and Italy.